Contagion in Futures FOREX Markets for the Post- Global Financial Crisis: A Multivariate FIGARCHcDCC Approach

 This paper seeks to investigate the time-varying conditional correlations to the futures FOREX market returns.
 We employ a dynamic conditional correlation (DCC) Generalized ARCH (GARCH) model to find potential contagion effects among the markets.
 The under investigation period is 2014-2019.
 We focus on four major futures FOREX markets namely JPY/USD, KRW/USD, EUR/USD and INR/USD.
-Empirical results show increase in conditional correlation or contagion for all the pairs of future FOREX markets.
+The empirical results show an increase in conditional correlation or contagion for all the pairsof future FOREX markets.
 Based on the dynamic conditional correlations, KRW/USD seems to be the safest futures FOREX market.
 The results are of interest to policymakers who provide regulations for the futures FOREX markets.

 JEL Classification Codes: C58, C61, G11, G15